 “It is a good place to keep an eye on children passing by,” she says.
 “If they seem to need help, we approach them.
 Sometimes we offer meals to those who cannot buy food.
 Each of us has committed to sponsor a migrant child, taking them home to sleep and walking with them into the city the next day”…

-Continue reading on The Guardian.
-Published on 6 October 2015.
-Photo: a volunteer worker for the African Movement of Working Children and Youth. © AMWCY
+Continue reading in The Guardian, 6 October 2015.
+Photo: a volunteer worker for the African Movement of Working Children and Youth © AMWCY